dilippatlolla/SDC_traffic_sign_classifier/writeup_template.md

 * Which parameters were tuned?
 How were they adjusted and why?
 The parameters which I tuned included the learning-rate, the batch size, the number of epochs, and the network topology itself.
 That's quite a lot of tuning and I feel that I've got a long way to go before I understand the interactions between these hyper-parameters.
 One of the first things I tried, was adding the pre-processing step which added approximately 2% of accuracy improvement.
 Adding normalization to the preprocessing did wonders to the Loss behavior.

+Also trued dropout.
+I have applied the dropout to the fully connected layer.
+I would like to give a try in applying the dropout to the convolutional layers to see how it impacts

 Other improvements included trying different preprocessing techniques and also other augmentations to improve dataset as well as balance the train data can be used.
 Due to time constraints I have not included them in this.
 I consider this as work still in progress and will keep working on updating and improve the accuracy.